 - McCourt School of Public Policy, Career Services and Alumni Engagement - Office of Career Development and Alumni Engagement, through its partnerships with employers, alumni, students and other Georgetown University constituents, is to create and foster a community of collaborative learning designed to advance the career development process.

-Center for Social Justice - The Center for Social Justice Research, Teaching, and Service (CSJ) is a hub at Georgetown University through which students, faculty, and staff engage in Washington, DC through activism, advocacy, service, volunteerism, and community-based learning and research.
+Center for Social Justice Research, Teaching, and Service (CSJ) - CSJ is a hub at Georgetown University through which students, faculty, and staff engage in Washington, DC through activism, advocacy, service, volunteerism, and community-based learning and research.
 Through CSJ, University community members also support social justice efforts across the United States and around the world, through service and immersion experiences, disaster relief fundraising, and research and public service fellowships.

 Georgetown University Alumni Association - The mission of the Georgetown University Alumni Association is to generate goodwill and support for the University and to foster a lifelong connection among alumni, our alma mater, and the global Georgetown community.
 Association programs are an established network that help create social, service, and career opportunities around the world.
 All alumni from all campuses are members of the Alumni Association and are entitled to take advantage of Alumni Association resources.